 Let’s take a moment to clarify what they are, the difference, and how/when to use each one.

 In my personal practice, I use all of these, and they are all linked together.
-The way I will lay them out here is what I have been using for over a decade and have found to be the most thorough for addressing hazards, safe work practices, and regulatory requirements.
+The way I will lay them out here is what I have been using for over a decade.
+And I have found it to be the most thorough for addressing hazards, safe work practices, and regulatory requirements.

 Are you in the JHA or JSA camp?

 A JHA is a method of identifying hazards associated with a job task.
-When done correctly, each task is broken down into its fundamental steps, including the quality and efficiency of the operations.
+When done correctly, each task will divide into its fundamental steps, including the quality and efficiency of the operations.

 I have seen JHAs for an entire department as opposed to a job task.
-This method is not as effective as when you examine the details of a job task.
-To identify EVERY hazard, keeping the JHA to a task makes it manageable.
+This method is not as effective as when examining a job task’s details.
+Keeping the JHA to a task makes it manageable to identify EVERY hazard.
 A JHA for an entire department is too big to be useful.

-Essentially and JSA or JHA is the step by step instructions for a specific task at a granular level, including all aspects of the job task such as safety, training, equipment, quality, efficiency, and productivity.
+Essentially, JSA or JHA is the step-by-step instructions for a specific task at a granular level, including all aspects of the job task such as safety, training, equipment, quality, efficiency, and productivity.

 STANDARD OPERATING PROCEDURES